simon01239/ada/index.md

 #### <center>Israeli-palestinian</center>
 ![ImmigrationQuotes](/assets/img/Project_graphics/Israeli_sentiment.png)

 We can see that there are positive peaks in all countries for December 2017.
 This can be attributed to the US recognised Jerusalem as Israel's capital as we know from our previous analysis.
-All right wing parties show a positive common opinion on these agreement.
+All right wing parties show a positive common opinion on these agreements.

 #### <center>Other topics</center>

 For the other topics there are no clear comparable events we can see in the plots.
-But it is possible to see only rough trends as shown here as an example in the plot for climate change.
+One reason is that we have a lack of data which makes it difficult to compare the countries.

 ![ImmigrationQuotes](/assets/img/Project_graphics/climatechange_sentiment.png)

-## How do important politicans of right-wing parties position themselves on different topics (immigration, climate change, EU, discrimination, covid, terrorism, russia, israeli palestenian conflict)?
+## How do the important politicians of the right-wing parties position themselves over the same topics?

 #### Who are the most important right-wing parties?
 We chose the most popular right-wing party of each country we wanted to analyse.
-Except for Spain, there does not seem to be any "relevant" spanish right-wing party.
+Except for Spain, there does not seem to be any "relevant" Spanish right-wing party.
 Only a few far-right partys, which do not appear in the dataset at all or in the case of "Vox" only with a handful of quotes.
-Hence we chose Spains's center-right party instead.
+Hence we chose Spain's center-right party instead.
-we will consider the following parties: **Lega Nord** (Italy), **Alternative for Germany** (Germany), **National Rally** (France), **Law and Justice** (Poland), **People's Party** (Spain).
+We will consider the following parties: **Lega Nord** (Italy), **Alternative for Germany** (Germany), **National Rally** (France), **Law and Justice** (Poland), **People's Party** (Spain).
-In order to compare the prominent right-wing politicians, we look at the most quoted politicians of each party and choose the first one, since he/she is the publicly most present member of his/her party.
+In order to compare the prominent right-wing politicians, we look at the most quoted politicians of each party and choose the first one, since they are the publicly most present member of their party.

 Our analysis showed that the most important speakers are the following:
 - Lega Nord: **Matteo Salvini**